International multidisciplinary research on topics of pressing global concern

 The Abe Fellowship Research Agenda

-Across the Program's three dominant themes, projects should demonstrate important contributions to intellectual and/or policy debates and break new theoretical or empirical ground.
-Within this framework, priority is given to research projects that help formulate solutions that promote a more peaceful, stable and equitable global society or ameliorate the challenges faced by communities worldwide.
+Across the Program's four dominant themes, projects should demonstrate important contributions to intellectual and/or policy debates and break new theoretical or empirical ground.
+Within this framework, priority is given to research projects that help formulate solutions that promote a more peaceful, stable, and equitable global society or ameliorate the challenges faced by communities worldwide.
 Applicants are expected to show how the proposed project goes beyond previous work on the topic and builds on prior skills to move into new intellectual terrain.

 Please note that the purpose of this Fellowship is to support research activities.
 Therefore, projects whose sole aim is travel, cultural exchange, and/or language training will not be considered.
 However, funds for language tutoring or refresher courses in the service of research goals will be included in the award if the proposal includes explicit justification for such activities.